Chitwan National Park

 The Inner Terai lowlands of Nepal’s south-central Terai plains are home to Chitwan National Park, which spans the districts of Nawalparasi, Parsa, Chitwan, and Makwanpur.
-This massive conservation area covers 932 square kilometers and is home to some of the world’s most endangered plants and creatures, including one-horned rhinos, crocodiles, and various wild species.
+This massive National Park (conservation area) covers 932 square kilometers and is home to some of the world’s most endangered plants and creatures, including one-horned rhinos, crocodiles, and various wild species.
 Nepal’s stunning green terrain is well-known for its world-famous wildlife safari.

 Elephant safari, birdwatching, Tharu village culture and museum, dancing tour, Elephant breeding center, jungle nature walk, and jeep safari tour are all included in a Chitwan National Park trip.
 To explore and see, there is an enormous wilderness of lush forest and vibrant wildlife.
 Aside from the natural beauty, this region of Nepal is known for its diverse ethnic cultures and hospitality.